salchy-tera/tera-npc-summoner/README.md

 # tera-npc-summoner
-07/05/2021 -> update -> auto update and save config file with new IDs when they change due to new patches.
+07/05/2021 -> update -> auto update and save config file with new IDs whenever they change due to new patches.
 Whenever there is a new patch, just go to Highwatch and the IDs will autoupdate.
 You just need to do this ONCE every new patch.
 ENJOY